sdsunjay/stock-ml/README.md

 # stock-ml
-stock ml for fun and project
+stock ml for fun and profit